-Table 1 below provides a comparison of the required items to be submitted for the 1-Year Transition Plan (Option 1) versus the Perkins V State Plan (Option 2) in FY 2019.
+Table 1 provides a comparison of the required items to be submitted for the 1-Year Transition Plan (Option 1) versus the Perkins V State Plan (Option 2) in FY 2019.
 Table 2 provides a comparison of the required items to be submitted for FY 2020 depending on whether the eligible agency chose Option 1 or Option 2 in FY 2019.
 As noted above, under both options, eligible agencies will not be required to submit, or held accountable to, State determined performance levels in FY 2019.

-As noted with an asterisk on Table 1 below (Option 2, D. Accountability for Results), eligible agencies that submit a Perkins V State plan in FY 2019 will submit their narrative accountability information and SDPL Form, along with any other State plan revisions, and a cover page in FY 2020.
+As noted with an asterisk on Table 1 (Option 2, D. Accountability for Results), eligible agencies that submit a Perkins V State plan in FY 2019 will submit their narrative accountability information and SDPL Form, along with any other State plan revisions, and a cover page in FY 2020.
 Please note that eligible agencies that submit a Perkins V State Plan in FY 2019 will have to complete the hearing, consultation, and public comment procedures identified in section 122(a) and (c) of Perkins V prior to submission of the plan in FY 2019.
 In addition, those eligible agencies must complete the consultation and public comment procedures required for the accountability system prior to submission to the "Accountability for Results" section of the State Plan in FY 2020.
 See section 113(b)(3)(B) of Perkins V and section D questions 3 and 4 in the Narrative Descriptions below.

-As noted with an asterisk on Table 2 below (Submitted a 1-Year Transition Plan in 2019, A. Plan Development and Coordination), eligible agencies that submit a one-year transition plan in FY2019 must ensure that their full Perkins V State Plan to be submitted in FY 2020, including the sections that were addressed during the transition year, go through the hearing, consultation and public comment procedures identified in section 122(a) and (c) of Perkins V prior to submission in FY 2020.
+As noted with an asterisk on Table 2 (Submitted a 1-Year Transition Plan in 2019, A. Plan Development and Coordination), eligible agencies that submit a one-year transition plan in FY2019 must ensure that their full Perkins V State Plan to be submitted in FY 2020, including the sections that were addressed during the transition year, go through the hearing, consultation and public comment procedures identified in section 122(a) and (c) of Perkins V prior to submission in FY 2020.

-Table 1: Checklist of Items Required to be Submitted in FY 2019
+Table 1: Checklist of Items Required in Perkins V State Plans Submitted in FY 2019

-State Plan Items OPTION 1: 1-Year Transition Plan (FY 2019 only) OPTION 2: Perkins V State Plan (FY 2019-2023) I. Cover Page Required Required II.
-Narrative Descriptions A. Plan Development and Coordination Not required Required B. Program Administration and Implementation Only Items B.2.a-e, and B.3.a Required C. Fiscal Responsibility Required Required D. Accountability for Results Not required Not required III.
+State Plan Items OPTION 1: 1-Year Transition Plan (FY 2019 only) OPTION 2: Perkins V State Plan (FY 2019-2023) I. Cover Page Required, except for the Governor's signature Required II.
+Narrative Descriptions A. Plan Development and Coordination Not required Required B. Program Administration and Implementation Only Items B.2.a, b, c(i), d, and h; and B.3.a(i)(ii) and (iv) Required C. Fiscal Responsibility Required, except for Item 1.c Required D. Accountability for Results Not required Not required III.
 Assurances, Certifications, and Other Forms Required Required IV.
-Budget Required Required V. State Determined Performance Levels (SDPL) Not required Not required
+Budget Required Required V. State Determined Performance Levels Not required Not required

-Table 2: Checklist of Items Required to be Submitted in FY 2020
+Table 2: Checklist of Items Required in Perkins V State Plans Submitted in FY 2020

 State Plan Items Submitted a 1-Year Transition Plan in 2019 (Option 1 from Table 1) Submitted a Perkins V State Plan in 2019 (Option 2 from Table 1) I. Cover Page Required Required II.
 Narrative Descriptions A. Plan Development and Coordination Required Revisions, if any B. Program Administration and Implementation Required in full Revisions, if any C. Fiscal Responsibility Revisions, if any Revisions, if any D. Accountability for Results Required Required III.
 Assurances, Certifications, and Other Forms Revisions, if any Revisions, if any IV.
-Budget Required Required V. State Determined Performance Levels (SDPL) Required Required
+Budget Required Required V. State Determined Performance Levels Required Required